2026 WA State Conference Banner 1000x200

 Two Sectors, One Person: Rethinking the Discharge Pathway in WA

-An interactive, discussion-led session bringing aged care and hospital perspectives together to examine discharge as one pathway.
-Attendees will engage through live polls and shared discussion, focusing on where transitions break down and practical ways to improve coordination, flow and outcomes.
+An interactive, discussion-led session bringing aged care and hospital perspectives together to examine discharge as one connected pathway.
+The session will commence with a panel discussion to help set the scene and explore key challenges from both perspectives, before moving into audience interaction through live polls and shared discussion.
+Together, the session will focus on where transitions break down and practical ways to improve coordination, flow and outcomes.

 3.15pm - 3.45pm